bensheldon/gitgong/README.md

 chickenmole
 ==========

 Alert the room to your Github commits.
+Now with gong!